-PubCo is a Delaware company and its affairs are governed by its Certificate of Incorporation and its Bylaws, as amended and restated from time to time, the DGCL and the common law of the State of Delaware.
+We are a Delaware company and our affairs are governed by our amended and restated certificate of incorporation and bylaws, the DGCL and the common law of the State of Delaware.

-The following summary is not complete and is subject to, and is qualified in its entirety by reference to, the provisions of PubCo's Certificate of Incorporation and Bylaws, copies of which are filed as exhibits to the Registration Statement of which this prospectus forms a part.
+The following summary is not complete and is subject to, and is qualified in its entirety by reference to, the provisions of amended and restated certificate of incorporation and bylaws, copies of which are filed as exhibits to the Registration Statement of which this prospectus forms a part.